privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

         'doEnrollToken'     => 'true',

         /**
-         *  A type of token that will be enrolled by the doEnrollToken option.
+         *  The type of token that will be enrolled by the doEnrollToken option.
          *  You can select a time based otp (totp), an event based otp (hotp) or an u2f (u2f) */
         'tokenType'         => 'totp',